-Harvard psychologist and author Irene Pepperberg will explore “Grey Parrot Number Acquisitions: Parallels with and Differences from Young Children” in her lecture at St. John’s College.
-The lecture, which is free and open to the public, will be held in the Francis Scott Key Auditorium on Friday, August 30 at 8 p.m.
+St. John’s College tutor Matthew Linck will give a lecture titled “Knowing and Ground: A Reading of Hegel’s ‘Phenomenology of Spirit’” at St. John’s College.
+The lecture, which is free and open to the public, will be held in the Francis Scott Key Auditorium on Friday, September 27 at 8 p.m.

-The Mitchell Gallery at St. John’s College invites the community to the “Karl Schrag: Memories and Premonitions” exhibition on view from August 28 through October 16.
+The Mitchell Gallery at St. John’s College welcomes families and the community to the opening reception of the “Karl Schrag: Memories and Premonitions” exhibition on view from August 28 through October 16.
 As part of the opening reception, Art Educator Lucinda Edinberg will lead a tour of the “Karl Schrag” exhibition followed by a hands-on workshop on September 22 from 3:30 to 5 p.m.